UrbanIntelligence/CS586-DS504-Spring2024/project3/README.md

 #### Code (20%)

-You can get full credits if the scripts can run successfully (i.e., TA will test your code with a small data set to see if images can be generated), otherwise you may loss some points based on your error.
-Similar to project 2, you should submit a evaluation.py file.
+You can get full credits if the scripts can run successfully (i.e., TA will test your code with a small data set to see if images can be generated), otherwise, you may lose some points based on your error.

 #### Model (10%)

-You can get full credits if all the generated images can be recognized, otherwise you may loss some points.
+You can get full credits if all the generated images can be recognized, otherwise, you may lose some points.
 Also, the code you submitted should be able to generate all 10 different digits.

 ## Bonus (10 points)

-Generate images from other data source.
+Generate images from other data sources.

 * Data set

-  Here are some images you may interest.
+  Here are some images you may be interested in.
 Note other data sets are also allowed.

   [Face](https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg)